 By: Meghan Randig, M.A., CCC-SLP

-Expressive language abilities relate to what your child produces (verbal speech, gestures, etc.).
+Expressive language abilities relate to what your child produces such as verbal speech, gestures, and more.
+Here are a few more signs of expressive communication:

-- Is about 75% intelligible to an unfamiliar person (e.g., your neighbor, family friend, etc. can understand about 75% of what your child says)
+- Is about 90-100% intelligible to an unfamiliar person (e.g., a person at the store can understand about 100% of what your child says)

 Receptive language abilities are related to what your child understands.